-Whether you are planting new grass from scratch or repairing bare spots, figuring out a proper fertilizer to get your grass off to the best start can be daunting.
-One look at your local garden center’s fertilizer aisle and you’re inundated with choices for producing your vibrant lawn.
+Whether you are planting new grass from scratch or repairing bare spots, figuring out a proper fertilizer to get your lawn off to the best start can be daunting.
+Here are the answers to 9 FAQs about applying starter fertilizer to your lawn.

 Our Top Picks for Starter Fertilizers: